Dubai Chamber of Commerce webinar sheds light on UAE-India free trade deal

 In a special address to participants, Sunjay Sudhir, Ambassador of India to the UAE, stressed the importance of leveraging CEPA to create far-reaching mutual economic benefits, adding that the agreement comes after nearly a decade of increased efforts by the Indian and UAE governments to strengthen and expand economic cooperation.

-“The thrust of this agreement are comprehensive and strategic outcomes and CEPA flows from this commitment to boost trade and deepen economic ties.
-UAE keeps evolving its policies for the interest of the business communities and future of the economy,” said Sudhir.
+"The thrust of this agreement are comprehensive and strategic outcomes and CEPA flows from this commitment to boost trade and deepen economic ties.
+UAE keeps evolving its policies for the interest of the business communities and future of the economy," Sudhir said.

-“The UAE is the third largest trading partner for India and synergizes the scope of business opportunities for stakeholders,” he said.
-“The trade pact will aid in taking forward the two-way trade to $100 billion in five years from the existing $60 billion.
-This is a joint effort to combine the vision of both nations,” said Deepak Sood, Secretary General, Associated Chambers of Commerce and Industry of India.
+"The UAE is the third largest trading partner for India and synergises the scope of business opportunities for stakeholders," he said.
+"The trade pact will aid in taking forward the two-way trade to US$100 billion in five years from the existing US$60 billion.
+This is a joint effort to combine the vision of both nations," said Deepak Sood, Secretary-General, ASSOCHAM.

 Presentations were followed by a panel discussion joined by UAE and Indian government officials who shared their views and expectations for the impact of CEPA on agreement on trade in goods, services and investments.

-Speaking on the panel, Fakhry Al Hazaima, Senior Consultant - Negotiations and International Organizations Trade Negotiations and International Organizations Department, UAE Ministry of Economy with.
-Shaima Alaydarous, Director, Trade Negotiations and International Organizations Department, UAE Ministry of Economy, and Parul Singh, Deputy Secretary, Ministry of Commerce and Industry, India.
+The panel featured speakers including Fakhry Al Hazaima, Senior Consultant - Negotiations and International Organisations Trade Negotiations and International Organisations Department, UAE Ministry of Economy; Shaima Alaydarous, Director, Trade Negotiations and International Organisations Department, UAE Ministry of Economy; and Parul Singh, Deputy Secretary, Ministry of Commerce and Industry, India.

-CEPA is the UAE’s first bilateral trade agreement signed with India and the accord is expected to increase the total value of bilateral trade in goods to over $100 billion and trade in services to over $15 billion within five years.
+CEPA is the UAE’s first bilateral trade agreement signed with India and the accord is expected to increase the total value of bilateral trade in goods to over US$100 billion and trade in services to over US$15 billion within five years.